STAND. COM. REP. NO. 867

 Speaker, House of Representatives

 State of Hawaii

-As affirmed by the records of votes of the members of your Committees on Commerce, Consumer Protection, and Health and Ways and Means that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 1000, S.D.
-1, as amended herein, and recommend that it pass Third Reading in the form attached hereto as S.B.
-No. 1000, S.D.
+As affirmed by the record of votes of the members of your Committee on Judiciary & Hawaiian Affairs that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 546, H.D.
+1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as H.B.
+No. 546, H.D.
 2.